Principled Multimodal Representation Learning: Experiments

 \subsection{Further Empirical Analysis}

 To elucidate PMRL, we perform a comprehensive analysis supported by further empirical results.
 We conduct an ablation study in PMRL's design and evaluate retrieval performance across any modalities.
-We also track changes in singular values during training and examine the efficacy of instance-wise regularization.
-We interpret modality contributions to alignment using eigenvectors.
-Finally, we evaluate PMRL's robustness to noise.
+We also track changes in singular values during training and examine the efficacy of instance-wise regularization. {We illustrate the distribution of $\sigma_1$ to confirm our theoretical assumption regarding the rank-1 Gram matrix.
+To validate the practical application of PMRL, we analyze its efficiency in terms of time and memory costs, with a specific focus on SVD computation.} We interpret modality contributions to alignment using eigenvectors. {To validate the rationale behind our learning objective, we compare PMRL against a designed variant that encourages a higher rank, which indicates lower alignment.} Finally, we evaluate PMRL's robustness to noise.

 \textbf{Ablation study.} To evaluate the efficacy of our proposed PMRL, we conduct the ablation study on our core designs, including principled learning on singular values ($\mathcal{L}^{\mathcal{M}}$) and principled regularization ($\mathcal{L}^{\mathcal{M}'}$).
 We report the results on four datasets, as shown in Figure~\ref{fig:ablation}.
 Without regularization (\textit{i.e.}, w/o reg or w/o IM), PMRL's performance declines across all scenarios.
 The integration of the proposed objectives yields great synergy to enhance multimodal representations.